daniel13306/Clipboard-/README.md

  * How to use?

    - Download Clipboard+Installer.exe & Place it where you want to Download the Software.
+[It will create a Clipboard+ Folder]
       After running the Installer & Downloading the software, start Clipboard+.exe for the Hotkey Setup.

       NOTE: Why did i create a Downloader?: i cant upload files bigger than 25MB to GitHub.